Qualitative or Quantitative Dissertation Choice Qualitative or Quantitative Dissertation Choice Qualitative or Quantitative Dissertation Choice

 Q: Is one method more credible than the other?
 A: No. A well-designed quantitative study is credible.
 A well-designed qualitative study is credible.
 A poorly-designed quantitative study isn't credible, and neither is a poorly-designed qualitative study.
 Credibility depends on execution, not method.

 Q: What if my research question could be answered by either method?
 A: Choose based on what you can do well.
 Choose based on what data is available.
 Choose based on what your discipline typically does.
-If genuinely neutral, choose the method where you've stronger skills or better access to data.
+If truly neutral, choose the method where you've stronger skills or better access to data.

 Our UK based experts are ready to assist you with your academic writing needs.